aws-samples/amazon-ec2-image-builder-samples/Components/Linux/ram-share-image-component-linux/README.md

 To Deploy the solution please follow the following steps:

 1. Deploy image-pipeline-shared-account-sample.yml in a shared account
-2. Deploy share-images-ram.yml in the Shared services account
+2. Deploy share-images-ram.yml in the shared services account
 3. Run Pipeline to create an image in shared account and check RAM to see new image shared as expected
 4. Deploy the image-pipeline-app-account-sample.yml
 5. Run the pipeline in app account to see it creating an image starting from latest shared image